cloudify-cosmo/docs.getcloudify.org/content/installation/from-packages.md

 1. [Download the installer](http://getcloudify.org/downloads/get_cloudify_3x.html) that is appropriate to your operating system and installation preference, either user interface or terminal-based.
 2. Select one of the following installation options:
-   * To install from a user interface, double-click the IU installation file you downloaded.<br>
+   * To install from a user interface, double-click the UI installation file you downloaded.<br>
    * To install using terminal commands, run the command appropriate to your operating system.     <br>